nbryant42/xDRCal/README.md

 * The Full/Limited dynamic range setting is mismatched between the PC and the display.
 (This can be set in the Nvidia control panel, etc.)

-### Banding test pattern
+### Banding test pattern (page 3)

 This works similarly to the gamma ramp (see above), but renders a continuous gradient.
 You may find that monitors show the least banding when operating in 10- or 12-bit WCG (non-HDR) mode; this may be the closest thing to "native" level control.

+### UltraHDR JPEG viewer (page 4)

+This screen displays a sample UltraHDR JPEG (with a gain map) or loads one from disk, and allows to compare the SDR and HDR rendition.
+On this page, the luminosity slider controls the "max gain" parameter to [libultrahdr](https://github.com/google/libultrahdr), and can be used to preview the appearance on lower-spec HDR monitors, e.g. an image mastered for an HDR600 display can be previewed as it might appear on HDR400.
+(The brightness change can be a bit slow because it's currently implemented by re-decoding the JPEG.)

 ### "HDR mode"

-This really just selects the pixel format the app uses to present; either 8-bit nonlinear BGR or 16-bit floating point scRGB.
+This really just selects the pixel format the app uses to present, either 8-bit nonlinear BGR or 16-bit floating point scRGB.
+It does not change the Windows desktop mode (hit Win-Alt-B for that.)
+Note that full color management for UltraHDR JPEG is not yet implemented when HDR mode is turned off.

 ### EOTF selection